AMBER AND RUSSET - LATE COLOUR CHANGE GENES

 Amber replaces the black or blue birth colour and can occur in both solid and tabby cats.
 Kittens are not born amber.
 Recently a number of Siberians and Kurilian Bobtains have been wrongly registered as “amber.”
 These may be a mutation called “sunshine” found only in those 2 breeds, or may be a newly emerging recessive gene.
 Amber is a "late colour change" gene ONLY found in the Norwegian Forest Cat.
 It is due to the recessive form of the extension gene e/e found in that breed.

-There is a known golden-type colour found in Siberian cats and Kurilian Bobtails called sunshine.
-More recently there is an amber-like colour seen in these breeds where the nose leather and paw-pads are pink instead of black, but these don't appear to go through the colour change seen in Russet cats which also have pink nose-leathers and paw-pads.
-There is no official name for the colour, although "carnelian" has been suggested.
+There is a known golden-type colour found in Siberian cats called "sunshine" and a dominant extension gene mutation in Kurilian Bobtails called copal/carnelian.
+The amber-like colour seen in these breeds has pink, rather than black, nose leather and paw-pads.
+Brown (black) tabby copal/carnelian Kurilians are born with reddish tones and eventually become red tabby adults ("false reds") with black tail tips.
+Sunshine Siberians don't appear to go through the same type of colour change seen in Russet cats which also have pink nose-leathers and paw-pads.

 Mis-identification of these cats as "amber" (EMS code "nt") causes confusion.
 These cats are born to golden tabby parents (EMS code "ny").
 This causes the misconception that ny + ny (black-golden + black-golden) gives nt (amber).
 This is incorrect because "ny" is due to the agouti gene and wideband effect, but "nt" is caused by the extension gene.
 There is also the misconception that "ny" + "ns" (black-golden + black-silver) gives bimetallic.
 Bimetallic appears linked to the "sunshine" gene gene.